AMWA-TV/nmos/docs/Glossary.md

 A Device can have a permanent presence on its [Node](#node) (a fixed Device, e.g., a networked camera), or it can be created on demand by its Node (a virtual Device, e.g., a software-based transcoder).
 Nodes can dynamically create different types of Device (a dynamic Device).

+## Essence

+Essence is video, audio or other data.

 ## Flow

-In the IS-04 and IS-05 specifications a Flow refers to a sequence of video, audio or time-related data.
+In the IS-04 and IS-05 specifications a Flow refers to a sequence of [Essence](#essence) [Grains](#grain), that is video, audio or time-related data.
 This is a relatively high-level usage of the word, not to be confused with a low-level flow within the physical network (distinguished as a Network Flow in the [IS-06 Data Model](https://specs.amwa.tv/is-06/branches/v1.0.x/docs/Data_Model.html)).

-A Flow is made up of [Grains](#grain).

 ## Grain

-NMOS uses Grain as a convenient way of identifying a unit of video, audio or time-related data.
+NMOS uses Grain as a convenient way of identifying a unit of [Essence](#essence), that is video, audio or time-related data.
 This helps with mapping NMOS's logical data model onto physical Specifications.
 For example, a video Grain could correspond to a frame of video.

 ## Node